IMQS/migrations/README.md

 * main
 * generic
 * mirror
+* road
 * temp

 ## Creating a new migration
 Migrations are built by a program called `dbatool`, which lives in source code form, inside `github.com/IMQS/maps`.
 On Windows deployments, it lives under `c:\imqsbin\bin\aries`.
 For Linux, there is a docker container on our hub called `imqs/dbatool`.

+If the db does not exists yet follow [this](#creating-a-new-migration-for-a-new-db).

 ### Linux
 For Linux, there is a wrapper script that invokes `dbatool`'s migration generator: